 Another great way of making friends can be through attending events.
 The world’s leading expat network, InterNations, often has events on where you can go and interact with other expats.

-Overall, I would suggest that expats to go out and try and get involved in things as much as you can.
+Overall, I would suggest that expats go out and try to get involved in things as much as you can.
 This is a great way to interact with locals and get settled in.

 What have been some of the biggest highlights from your expat journey so far?